artyompal/kaggle-abstract-reasoning/README.md

 We use pybind11 to build Python extension module.

 ## More information
-You're welcome to read this forum thread, you can ask us some questions over there: https://www.kaggle.com/c/abstraction-and-reasoning-challenge/discussion/154294
+This forum thread has more information on our solution; also, you can ask us any questions over there: https://www.kaggle.com/c/abstraction-and-reasoning-challenge/discussion/154294

 You can also play with this notebook which has Python version of our code: https://www.kaggle.com/alexfritz/genetic-dsl-part-from-10th-place-python-version